MicrosoftDocs/windows-dev-docs/hub/apps/package-and-deploy/index.md

 ## Use the Windows App SDK

-After deciding whether or not to MSIX-package your app, you can next decide whether or not to use the [Windows App SDK](/windows/apps/windows-app-sdk/) in your app.
+After deciding whether or not to package your app, you can next decide whether or not to use the [Windows App SDK](/windows/apps/windows-app-sdk/) in your app.
 See [Windows App SDK deployment overview](deploy-overview.md).

 ## Win32 and .NET desktop apps